cysabi/blurple.py/README.md

 Here's what's included:
 1. `blurple.ui` All the styled components you'll ever need for building user interfaces in discord.
+  - Planned support for modals and more in the future, using discord's new api.
-2. `blurple.io` Utilities to build stable multi-step commands with ease.
+2. `blurple.io` Robust functions that enable you to build stable, multi-step commands with ease.
-3. `blurple.ext` A route-based microframework for registering commands.
+3. `blurple.ext` A minimal, route-based microframework for registering commands.

 ## Usage <!-- Using the product -->
 _Documentation can be found [here](https://lepto.tech/blurple.py)._